-The most significant part of The Emerald Tablet is within its opening: “That which is above is like that which is below and that which is below is like that which is above, to achieve the wonders of the one thing.”
+The most significant part of the tablet is within its opening: “That which is above is like that which is below and that which is below is like that which is above, to achieve the wonders of the one thing.”
 Therefore, “This is the foundation of astrology and alchemy: that the microcosm of mankind and the earth is a reflection of the macrocosm of God and the heavens.”
 (See As Above So Below)

 Although most of the works of the Hermetica have disappeared or been destroyed over the centuries, practically the entire system of traditional and modern magic was inscribed upon the emerald tablet in cryptic wording.
 Some claim its true meaning must be found in every human’s soul.
 Thus is the message of the emerald tablet: